AfzalivE/Android-app-generators/readme.md

 6. Submit a pull request :D

 ## Spread the word (and love)
-If you found YMCA useful you can tweet just by clicking [here](https://goo.gl/JpIzmw)!
+If you found MVP-RxJava useful you can tweet just by clicking [here](https://goo.gl/JpIzmw)!

 ## Credits
 Inspired by the [generator-android-square-stack](https://raw.githubusercontent.com/kuhnza/generator-android-square-stack)